 It is possible to record bookmarks in the profile memory during a dive.
 These bookmarks are displayed when scrolling the profile memory on the display.
 The bookmarks are also shown as annotations in the downloadable Suunto DM4 with Movescount software.
+The bookmark logs the depth, time, and water temperature, as well as compass heading (if the compass has been enabled).

 To make a bookmark in the profile memory during a dive, press the SELECT button.
 A brief confirmation will be given.